 How to make Garlic Pineapple Sauce

-- 2 tablespoons arrowroot powder can be subbed for cornstarch
+- 2 tablespoons cornstarch or arrowroot powder

-- ¼ cup rice vinegar you can sub this for apple cider vinegar
+- ¼ cup (60 mls) rice vinegar , or apple cider vinegar

 - 2 cloves garlic

-- 1 teaspoon salt
+- 1 teaspoon sea salt

 - 1 teaspoon ground ginger

 - Add all ingredients to a blender and blend until smooth.
 (If you are concerned about the heat of your chili just use half of it and taste your sauce as it is cooking.
-If it isn't spicy enough, chop and add a little more).
+If it isn't spicy enough, chop finely and add a little more).

 - Transfer to a pan and heat over a medium heat, stirring constantly until thick.
 It should take around 10 minutes.